xcfio/xcf-db/README.md

 # xcf-db

-`xcf-db` is a local lightweight database library for storing and managing data.
+`xcf-db` is a lightweight, file-based key-value database library for local storage and management of data.

 ## Installation